Patater/modern-cmake/chapters/features/modules.md

 ## «command:`try_compile`»/«command:`try_run`»

-This is not exactly a module, but is crutial to many of the modules listed above.
-You can attept to compile (and possibly run) a bit of code at configure time.
+This is not exactly a module, but is crucial to many of the modules listed above.
+You can attempt to compile (and possibly run) a bit of code at configure time.
 This can allow you to get information about the capabilities of your system.
 The basic syntax is:

 ```cmake
 try_compile(